 At our dentistry, we believe a healthy body begins with a healthy mouth.
-As a Complete Health Dentistry, we show a special interest in the general health and well-being of our patients and how the health of the mouth affects their general health.
-We are committed to our patients’ overall health, not just their oral health.
+As a Complete Health Dentistry, we show a special interest in our patients’ general health and well-being and how the health of the mouth affects their general health.
+We are committed to our patient’s overall health, not just their oral health.
 Our philosophy is based on preventative treatments rather than waiting for a problem to arise and then fixing it.
-Our treatment recommendations are based on what is needed for our patients to achieve optimum health and we place a strong emphasis on patient education and empowerment.
+Our treatment recommendations are based on what is needed for our patients to achieve optimum health, and we place a strong emphasis on patient education and empowerment.

-The oral-systemic link is the connection between the health of a person’s mouth and the overall health of their body.
+The oral-systemic link is the connection between the health of a person’s mouth and their body’s overall health.
 Countless studies have demonstrated a link between poor oral health and systemic diseases such as heart disease, diabetes, stroke, dementia, rheumatoid arthritis, and even pregnancy complications.

 Complete health begins with your mouth.
-Learn how the health of your gums and airway is related to common health concerns like diabetes, heart disease, and dementia.
+Learn how your gums and airway’s health is related to common health concerns like diabetes, heart disease, and dementia.
 Find out if you are at risk!

 With gum disease affecting over 80% of the adult population, gum disease affects nearly all of us at some point during our life.
 We can help you understand how oral infections relate to serious health concerns like heart disease, diabetes, and adverse pregnancy outcomes.